Georges Clemenceau: 1918: crackdown

 In 1918, Clemenceau thought that France should adopt Woodrow Wilson's Fourteen Points, mainly because of its point that called for the return of Alsace-Lorraine to France.
 This meant that victory would fulfil the war aim that was crucial for the French public.
 Clemenceau was sceptical about some other points, however, including those concerning the League of Nations, as he believed that the latter could succeed only in a utopian society.

-As war minister, Clemenceau was also in close contact with his generals, but he did not always make the most effective decisions concerning military issues (although he did heed the advice of the more experienced generals).
-As well as talking strategy with the generals, he also went to the trenches to see the poilus, the French infantrymen.
-He would speak to them and assure them that their government was looking after them.
-The poilus had great respect for Clemenceau and his disregard for danger, as he often visited soldiers only yards away from German front lines.
-The government was worried about the visits of Clemenceau to the front lines, as most of the time he was risking his own life by insulting and threatening the German soldiers in person directly from the trenches.
-These visits, his speech, and his verbal threats directly to the enemy impressed the soldiers and contributed to Clemenceau's title "Père la Victoire" (Father of Victory).

 1918: German spring offensive

 On 21 March 1918, the Germans began their great spring offensive.
 The allies were caught off guard and a gap was created in the British and French lines that risked handing over access to Paris to the Germans.
 This defeat cemented Clemenceau's belief, and that of the other allies, that a coordinated, unified command was the best option.
 It was decided that Ferdinand Foch would be appointed as "generalissimo".

 The German line continued to advance and Clemenceau believed that the fall of Paris could not be ruled out.
-Public opinions arose that if "the Tiger", as well as, Foch and Philippe Pétain stayed in power for even another week, France would be lost and that a government headed by Aristide Briand would be beneficial to France, because he would make peace with Germany on advantageous terms.
+Public opinions arose that if "the Tiger", as well as Foch and Philippe Pétain stayed in power for even another week, France would be lost and that a government headed by Aristide Briand would be beneficial to France, because he would make peace with Germany on advantageous terms.
 Clemenceau adamantly opposed these opinions and he gave an inspirational speech in the Chamber of Deputies; the chamber subsequently voted their confidence in him by 377 votes to 110.